Pride story - Maharaja Agrasen

 Maharaja Agrasen was a great Indian king (Maharaja) of Agroha, a city of traders.
 Maharaja Agrasen was born in a Kshatriya family.
 Maharaja Agrasen (4250 BC to 637 AD) was a promoter of Vedic socialism, Yug Purush, supporter of Ram Rajya, great donor and the first promoter of socialism.
 He was the Maharaja of a republic named Agrodaya.

-HISTORICAL EVENTS
+HISTORICAL FIGURES

 MARWARI PATHSHALA